-The prevalence of OAT has declined in the last decade, partly because the prevalence of smoking has declined, but also because the diagnostic criteria have become stricter.
-In 1947, the prevalence of the disease in the United States was 104 cases per 100,000 inhabitants.
+The prevalence of OAT has declined in the last decade, partly because most smoking has fallen and the diagnostic criteria have become stricter.
+In 1947, most of the disease in the United States was 104 cases per 100,000 inhabitants.

 Since then, the prevalence has been reduced to an estimated 12.6-20 cases per 100,000 inhabitants.

-The disease is relatively less common in people of northern European descent; Natives of India, Korea and Japan, along with Israeli Jews of Ashkenazi descent, have the highest incidence of OAT.
+The disease is relatively less common in people of northern European descent; Natives of India, Korea, Japan, and Israeli Jews of Ashkenazi descent, have the highest incidence of OAT.

 Recognizing the symptoms of Buerger’s disease

-Buerger’s disease usually begins with pain in the affected areas, followed by weakness in the same areas.
+Buerger’s disease usually begins with pain in the affected areas, followed by weakness in the same places.
 Symptoms include:

-- Pain in the hands and feet or legs and arms, which can come and go.
+- Pain in the hands and feet or legs and arms can come and go.

 - Open sores on the toes.